graphcore/examples/README.md

 ### Utilities

 The `utils/` folder contains utilities libraries and scripts that are used across the other code examples.
-Current this is split into:
+Currently this is split into:

 * `utils/tests` - Common python helper functions for the repo's unit tests.
 * `utils/benchmarks` - Common python helper functions for running benchmarks on the IPU in different frameworks.